Ever-QN/landing-page/README.md

 # landing-page
-This is my variant of a landing page created using front end skills (HTML and CSS)
+This is a project for The Odin Project course: the landing page.

 -